heyross/GameCockAI/docs/next_session_prompt.md

 # GameCock AI - Next Session Context
 # System Prompt - Never Delete this Section
+# You have frequent issues being able to know a command has completed.
+If I cancel a command, it does not mean it failed.
+If you are concerned, ask me to run critical processes by passing me the command.
 # This is a Windows system running Ollama.
 Do not use Unix Commands.
 # The GameCockAi\Docs folder has all the docs, \test has the tests.
 Examine all files before creating new ones.
 # For some reason, you cannot see your output, so do not assume a cancelled session means it failed, it usually means you didn't see it stopped.
 Ask me to run complex items and I will paste the results